Common questions relating to Gants Hill leasehold conveyancing

 - Registering of the assignment of the change of lessee after a sale

-An example of a Freehold Enfranchisement decision for a Gants Hill flat is 59 & 59a Clarendon Gardens in February 2014.
-The Tribunals valuation for the freehold was £30,073.00 The unexpired term was 65 and 61.
+An example of a Freehold Enfranchisement decision for a Gants Hill residence is 59 & 59a Clarendon Gardens in February 2014.
+The Tribunals valuation for the freehold was £30,073.00 The the unexpired term as at the valuation date was 65 and 61.

-Are there common problems that you see in leases for Gants Hill properties?
+What are the frequently found deficiencies that you encounter in leases for Gants Hill properties?

 Leasehold conveyancing in Gants Hill is not unique.
-All leases are individual and drafting errors can sometimes mean that certain provisions are not included.
+All leases is drafted differently and legal mistakes in the legal wording can result in certain clauses are wrong.
 For example, if your lease is missing any of the following, it could be defective:

 - A provision for the recovery of money spent for the benefit of another party.